 Once you've created these two files, the general idea is that you can log into remote computers by distributing the public key to the server you want to log into.
 The private key will always be kept secret on your machine, and you'll need it every time you want to log into a remote computer.

-If you're manually setting up SSH between two computer that you own, you'll probably want to add your public key into a file located at '~/.ssh/authorized_keys'.
+If you're manually setting up SSH between two computer that you own, you'll need to add your public key into a file located at '~/.ssh/authorized_keys' on the remote machine that you want to log into.
 This file can contain multiple keys to allow access from multiple people.

 Using SSH With GitHub